Looking for the perfect blackjack table in a casino but don’t know how to choose?

 Before you don your tuxedo and start dealing to your mates, OJO’s got a word to the wise.
 It’s illegal to run your own real-money blackjack games without a gaming licence.

-You don’t want the feds knocking down your door, so if it’s anything more than play-for-fun you’re after, head to your local blackjack casino or play online!
+You don’t want the feds knocking down your door or a nasty fine from the council.
+So if it’s anything more than play-for-fun you’re after, head to your local blackjack casino or play online.

-You made it this far, so you deserve a little more knowledge before the quiz begins.
+You made it this far, so you deserve a little more knowledge before you go.

 You should now be a black belt in blackjack table selection, but there are still 2 things you need to know before the chips hit the felt.